folio-org/mod-circulation/README.md

 In order to run the tests against a real storage module, run ./real-storage-module-test.sh.

-This requires [Okapi](https://github.com/folio-org/okapi) to be running and an loan storage module be registered with it.
+This requires [Okapi](https://github.com/folio-org/okapi) to be running and a loan storage module be registered with it.

 The test script will create a tenant and activate the module for that tenant.